chatterley-ai/chatterley/frontend/chatterley/BUILD.md

 **Requirements:**
 - Windows machine or cross-compilation setup
 - Microsoft Visual C++ Build Tools 2022 with the **Desktop development with C++** workload (includes CMake, MSVC, Windows SDK)
+- Git for Windows (the setup will automatically download a portable copy if `git` is missing)
 - Code signing certificate (optional)
 - Optional: Prebuilt `llama-cpp-python` wheel from the GitHub Actions workflow (see below)